p-mckenzie/p-mckenzie.github.io/_posts/2018-3-12-Bachelor-finale.md

 * dummy list
 {:toc}
 <br>
-For the uneducated, the Bachelor is a television show on ABC that follows one man (the Bachelor) as he dates >20 women, eliminating a few each week, until the finale, when he (usually) proposes to the last woman standing.
+For those unfamiliar, the Bachelor is a television show on ABC that follows one man (the Bachelor) as he dates >20 women, eliminating a few each week, until the finale, when he (usually) proposes to the last woman standing.